Afghanistan says Taliban leader dead, urges peace talks

 Michael Kugelman, a senior associate for South and Southeast Asia at the Woodrow Wilson International Center for Scholars, said Omar’s death would explain his silence when NATO troops withdrew and when Ghani’s government took power.

-“These death confirmations and rejections are all part of a big pitch for power within an increasingly fractured and rudderless (Taliban) organization,” he said, speaking before the palace issued its statement.
+“These death confirmations and rejections are all part of a big pitch for power within an increasingly fractured and rudderless (Taliban) organisation,” he said, speaking before the palace issued its statement.

 Omar was born in 1959 or 1960 in a small village near the southern city of Kandahar, and had to fend for his family from an early age after his father died.